 After qualifying as a teacher, the next step is to start applying for your first teaching position.
-Applying for your first job is a big step in your career and for many ECTs, this can be daunting.
+Applying for your first job is a big step in your career and for many early career teachers (ECTs), this can be daunting.
 With limited experience and even more limited spare time, the application process can sometimes be overwhelming.

 Where to find teaching jobs